maren7/NBXplorer/docs/API.md

 ## <a name="pruning"></a>Manual pruning

-NBXplorer has an auto pruning feature configurable with `--autopruning x` where `x` is in second.
-If a call to NBXplorer's `Get utxo` or `Get PSBT`  takes more time than `x seconds`, then the auto pruning will delete transactions whose all UTXOs have been already spent and which are old enough.
+NRXplorer has an auto pruning feature configurable with `--autopruning x` where `x` is in second.
+If a call to NRXplorer's `Get utxo` or `Get PSBT`  takes more time than `x seconds`, then the auto pruning will delete transactions whose all UTXOs have been already spent and which are old enough.

 You can however force pruning by calling: